microsoft/terminal/doc/user-docs/index.md

 From the Windows Start menu select Windows Terminal and run the application.

-Note: You can write click on the application item and run with administrator privilege of required.
+Note: You can right click on the application item and run with administrator privilege if required.

 The  default shell is Powershell.